SilverSoldier/silversoldier.github.io/_posts/2020-07-04-game-theory.markdown

 ## Two person cooperative games, John Nash, 1953
 Finally understood a mixed strategy.
 A mixed strategy involves randomly choosing (with or without using probabilities) between multiple pure strategies.

+I am probably done with topic now and will be moving to something else.
+I admit these notes are extremely incomplete, but on the plus side, if I ever get interested in Game Theory again, I know where to add notes.

 # Resources
 1. [MIT](https://ocw.mit.edu/courses/economics/14-126-game-theory-spring-2016/)